RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_GlycanRelaxMover_type.md

 -   **tree_based_min_pack**: Use Tree-based minimization and packing instead of minimizing and packing ALL residues each time we min.
 Significantly impacts runtime.
 If you are seeing crappy structures for a few sugars, turn this off.
 This is default-on to decrease runtime for a large number of glycans.
 -   **task_operations**: A comma separated list of TaskOperations to use.
 -   **scorefxn**: Name of score function to use
+-   **residue_selector**: The name of the already defined ResidueSelector that will be used by this object

 Subtag **MoveMap**:   MoveMap specification